dineshraj/blog/_posts/2020-05-12-millies-style-cookie-recipe.md

 {% include image.html url='/assets/cookies/cookies.jpg' caption='Finished cookies from the white chocolate batch' %}

-* Remove from the oven and cool on some wire racks for about 10 minutes before eating.
+* Remove from the oven and carefully put the greaseproof paper with the cookies onto wire racks for about 10 minutes, so the cookies can set.

+* Now it's time to enjoy them!

 [intro]: /assets/cookies/social.jpg "Millie's style cookie recipe"